Pilgrimage | Adventure / Trekking

 Lakshman Jhula is originally a jute rope bridge.
 According to legend, Lord Rama's younger brother, Laxmana crossed the river Ganges at this point using Jute Rope Bridge.
 The bridge was washed away in the 1924 floods and it was replaced by the present iron bridge in 1939.
 It is 450 feet long and is situated at a height of 70 feet from the river.
 The bridge connects Pauri district with Tehri district.
 Another similar suspension bridge Ram Jhula was built in 1986 at nearby Sivananda Nagar.

 This jhula provides a beautiful view of famous temples, ashrams and River Ganga.
 The jhula has now become one of the most visited tourist spots of Rishikesh, not simply because of its ancient origin and religious sanctity, but also because of the grand temples situated around this area. .....

-This is a two tier waterfall with two bathing pools.
-There is very small waterfall after 200 m trek from the road where visitors can also take bath in a small pool.
-Further 1.2 km trek will take you to the bigger and .....
+This is a two-tier waterfall with two bathing pools.
+There is a very small waterfall after a 200 m trek from the road where visitors can also take bath in a small pool as part of Rishikesh holiday packages.
+A .....